 Unplanned breakdowns are costly recurrences on all superyachts.
 With an established maintenance plan in place the quantity of breakdowns can be significantly reduced.
 However, it is inevitable that some slip through the cracks.
 Seahub’s defect log gives users another tool for managing the life of your machinery and a central place to log, track and close out defects onboard.

-With any defect comes a story to be told.
-The ime between when then the defect was first noticed to when it is rectified can drag out for weeks or months due to many reasons.
+With any defect log comes a story to be told.
+The time between when the defect was first noticed to when it is rectified can drag out for weeks or months due to many reasons.
 Sometimes defects cannot be immediately addressed for several reasons.
 These can typically include: